Consult a Top Citizenship Lawyer & Begin Building a Life in the United States

 Becoming a United States citizen comes with many benefits, including the right to live and work permanently in the United States, vote in elections, and hold certain government positions.

-Applying for citizenship involves more than just filing Form N-400.
-Having an experienced immigration attorney assist you as you apply for U.S. citizenship gives you the greatest chance of success.
+Applying for United States citizenship involves more than just filing Form N-400.
+Having experienced immigration lawyers assist you as you apply for U.S. citizenship gives you the greatest chance of success.

 How to Apply for Citizenship in Texas

 There are three ways to obtain U.S. citizenship: by being born in the United States, by being born to a U.S. citizen, or through the naturalization process.

 In most situations, a person is eligible to apply for naturalization if they meet the following requirements:

 - Applicant has been a lawful permanent resident for five years (or three years for spouses of United States Citizens)

 - Applicant is 18 years old or older